 - Second, they can settle the claim quickly, resulting in a much lower settlement than the fair value.

 You only have one shot with a personal injury lawsuit.
 Regardless of whether your case settles or goes to trial and you either win or lose, you cannot file suit a second time based on a particular incident.
-Similarly, you need to ensure you obtain the maximum compensation possible the first time through.
+Similarly, you must ensure you obtain the maximum compensation possible the first time.
 Otherwise, you are leaving money on the table.

-When you obtain legal funding, there are no monthly payments, no credit or income verification, and no risk.
-If you don’t win your case, you won’t be responsible for paying back the money you took out.
+Pre-settlement legal funding does not require monthly payments, credit checks, or income verification; it has no risk.
+That means if you don’t win your case, you won’t be responsible for paying back your borrowed funds.

 Baker Street Funding offers low-interest pre-settlement loans with competitive terms in order for borrowers to save money once they win their case.
 Baker Street Funding also provides protection to all borrowers, which gives you the opportunity to stop your interest rate in the third year of the loan if your lawsuit takes more than three years to resolve.

 Ready to apply for pre-settlement funding?
-Get pre-qualified today.
+Get pre-qualified for an evaluation today.